Master of the Flying Guillotine

-Master of the Flying Guillotine is a 1976 Hong Kong wuxia film starring Jimmy Wang Yu, who also wrote and directed the film.
-It is a sequel to Wang's 1971 film One-Armed Boxer, and thus the film is also known as One-Armed Boxer 2 and The One-Armed Boxer vs. the Flying Guillotine.
+Master of the Flying Guillotine is a 1976 Hong Kong wuxia film directed, written by and starring Jimmy Wang Yu.
+It is a sequel to Wang's 1972 film One-Armed Boxer, and is also known as One-Armed Boxer 2 and The One-Armed Boxer vs. the Flying Guillotine.

+Wang Yu reprises his role as Yu Tien Lung, a skilled one-armed Chinese martial artist.
+In Master of the Flying Guillotine, Tien Lung must defend himself against various martial artists seeking to end his life–including the title character, a blind lama from Tibet who seeks revenge for two lamas killed by Tien Lung in the first film and is a master of the deadly "flying guillotine" weapon.

+Director Quentin Tarantino has claimed Master of the Flying Guillotine to be among his favorite films.
+A prequel titled Fatal Flying Guillotine was released in 1977, without Wang Yu's involvement.

 Plot

 The film concerns Wang's one-armed martial arts master being stalked by an imperial assassin, the master of two fighters (the Tibetan lamas) who were killed in the previous film.
 The title refers to the assassin's weapon, the "flying guillotine", which resembles a hat with a bladed rim attached to a long chain.
 Upon enveloping one's head, the blades cleanly decapitate the victim with a quick pull of the chain.
 The Boxer's adversary is the assassin Fung Sheng Wu Chi, who is blind, is an expert user of the Flying Guillotine, and relies on others to identify one-armed men, whom he then kills.
 When the One-Armed Boxer is invited to attend a martial arts tournament, his efforts to lie low are unsuccessful, and the assassin soon tracks him down with the help of his three subordinates competing in the tournament: a Thai boxer, a yoga master, and a kobojutsu user.

 The One-Armed Boxer leaves the tournament and, using a series of traps, defeats the assassin's subordinates.
 Unable to directly confront the deadly assassin himself, the One-Armed Boxer devises a plan that uses misdirection.
 Taking advantage of the assassin's blindness by using bamboo poles as a lure, each time the blind assassin throws his weapon, it becomes snagged on one of the bamboo poles effectively removing the inner blades of the assassin's deadly weapon; however, as it still contains a jagged outer edge it is still a formidable weapon.
 The One-Armed Boxer then proceeds to convert a coffin-maker's shop into an elaborate trap.
 Once the weapon is finally destroyed, the One-Armed Boxer engages the assassin in a duel and defeats him.